qrzn23/min/wip/magick/content.md

 him.

-4 * The pupil should endeavour te discover the fundamental harmony of these very varied Works ; for this purpose he will find it best to study the most extreme divergencies side by side.
+4 * The pupil should endeavour te discover the fundamental harmony of these very varied Works; for this purpose he will find it best to study the most extreme divergencies side by side.

 5. He may at any time that he wishes apply for examination